lankydan/corda-extendable-flows/corda-extendable-flows.md

 The first and sometimes important step to allow this class to be extended, is the fact it is `open`.
 This is more of a Kotlin thing rather than Java, since all classes in Kotlin are `final` by default.
 If you are writing this in Java then just ignore the last few sentences!

-Following on from that there are a series of functions that are available to be overridden.
+Following on from that, there are a series of functions that are available to be overridden.
 Each function has been placed in an appropriate place inside the main execution of the Flow.
 They will then be called when the Flow runs.
-For now they have been given an empty implementation since they provide no use to the CorDapp developer.
+For now, they have been given empty implementations since they provide no use to the CorDapp developer.

 I regards to the `open` functions.
 You can name them or place them wherever you want.
 These are functions that I thought could be useful for developers wanting to add extra traceability over what the base app provides.